gson458/PIC16B-Traffic-Viz-Project/README.md

 If you want to switch between map modes (scatter mapbox and heatmap), click one of the two options in the dropdown menu under 'Map Type'.

 Below the line saying 'Incidents' should be a table of all incidents displayed on the map.
 Click on the arrows at the bottom right to scroll through the pages of the table.

+ANOTHER NOTE: Severity is a measure of how much an incident affects traffic; 1 is mild, 2 is a notable slowdown, 3 is usually a full road closure

 There you go!
 Now you can see all the real-time traffic incidents in California!